 - Assess any current workflows that are documented

-- Make a list of biggest complaints relating to those workflows from both employees and customers
+- Make a list of the biggest complaints relating to those workflows from both employees and customers

 - Make a list of any technology you’re currently using to alleviate those complaints (or alternatively, make a wish list of desired technology)